earldouglas/sbt-war/README.md

 By default, [Webapp Components Runner](https://github.com/earldouglas/webapp-components-runner) 10.1.x
-is used.
+is used to run the webapp in a forked JVM.
 To use a different version, set `webappComponentsRunnerVersion`:

 ```scala
 webappComponentsRunnerVersion := "9.0.93.0.0"